Think building a new home is out of the question in the current housing market? Think again.

 Concern #5: “I don’t know how I will qualify for a second home.”

-- Payments are more affordable because they are interest only, based on the amount outstanding on the loan
+• Payments are more affordable because they are interest-only, based on the outstanding loan amount

-- Funding occurs in disbursements to TJH—known as the draw process—as progress is made on the home
+• Funding occurs in disbursements to TJH—known as the draw process—as construction on the home progresses

-Concern #6: “Rebuilding my home requires more capital upfront.”
+Concern #6: “Building a new home requires more capital upfront.”

-While the lending process to rebuild your home is similar to purchasing a TJH pre-construction home, there’s an advantage to rebuilding.
+The lending process to build a new home on your existing homesite is similar to that of purchasing a TJH pre-construction home, but there’s an advantage to rebuilding with TJH.
 You can receive lending based on the future appraised value of the home after it is built.
-The lender will then pay off your previous mortgage, and the new funding will go towards the build process.
+The lender will then pay off your previous mortgage, and the new funding will go toward the building process.
 This eliminates having a second mortgage and could offer more flexibility and lower payments depending on the appraised value ratio to the existing mortgage principal.

 Concern #7: “Rising costs of building supplies.”